-If you’re interested in military history and military museums, London is going to be a real treat for you.
-The UK’s capital has a fantastic collection of museums that tell the story of military conflicts around the world, with museums that cover a range of topics.
+If you’re interested in military history and war museums, London is going to be a real treat for you.
+There is a fantastic collection of war museums in London that tell the story of military conflicts around the world, and the museums on offer cover a range of topics.

-As well as military museums, London is also home to a number of military memorials, dedicated to the memory of those who gave their lives in service of their country.
-In today’s post, I’m going to share some of our favourite military museums in London, as well as a small selection of the War Memorials in London that you might want to pay a visit to.
+As well as war museums, London is also home to a number of war memorials, dedicated to the memory of those who gave their lives in service of their country.
+In today’s post, I’m going to share some of our favourite war museums in London, as well as a small selection of the War Memorials in London that you might want to pay a visit to.
 I’ll start with:

 1. Imperial War Museum London